• Skip to main content

 Step 3

-Pour the batter into the prepared pan, spreading in an even layer.
-Sprinkle chocolate chips over the top, if desired.
-Bake at 350 degrees for 60-70 minutes, or until a toothpick inserted into the center comes out clean.
-Let sit in the pan for 10 minutes before transferring to a wire rack.
+Sprinkle chocolate chips over the top, if using, and bake for 60-70 minutes, or until a toothpick inserted into the center comes out clean.

 • This bread is best served solo or with a simple pat of butter.

-What to Make With Pumpkin Puree
+What To Do With Pumpkin Puree

-Aside from the obvious (pie!), you might be wondering what to make with pumpkin puree so you can use up all of those scrumptious cans!
+Aside from the obvious (pie!), you might be wondering What To Make With Pumpkin Puree so you can use up all of those scrumptious cans!
 Read on for some delicious pumpkin puree recipes!

 Substitute For Pumpkin Puree